sollygit/TaskManager/README.md

+# TaskManager - MVC Style App with Authentication and SQL DB

-# TaskManager - How to build/run this data sample
+How to build/run this data sample:

 Set password with the Secret Manager tool: dotnet user-secrets set SeedUserPW <pw>